Codesai/website/_i18n/es/_posts/2022-12-29-split-or-condition-in-ts.md

 <figcaption><strong>Compiler error when a boolean expression always evaluates to false.</strong></figcaption>
 </figure>

-In these cases, the code would not compile again, and as a consequence, we won’t be able to rerun the tests, until we remove all the boolean conditions that always evaluate to false or indicate the compiler to ignore them using `@ts-ignore` or `@ts-expect-error`.
-This might be ok if there’s only a few *TS2367 errors*, if not, cleaning those expressions will take too much time editing the code without having any feedback from the tests.
+In these cases, the code would not compile again, and as a consequence, the test won’t pass until we remove all the boolean conditions that always evaluate to false or indicate the compiler to ignore them using `@ts-ignore` or `@ts-expect-error`.
+This might be ok if there are only a few *TS2367 errors*.
+If not, cleaning those expressions will take too much time editing without having any feedback from the tests.

 <h3>Revised mechanics for TypeScript.</h3>

 [From TypeScript 3.7 onward](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#-ts-nocheck-in-typescript-files), we can add the `@ts-nocheck` rule to the top of TypeScript files to disable semantic checks (before that version, `@ts-nocheck` only worked for JavaScript files).

-Using TypeScript’s `@ts-nocheck` rule will help us getting a shorter feedback cycle again, when cleaning unreachable code resulting from applying the **Split or condition in if** refactoring.
+Using TypeScript’s `@ts-nocheck` rule will help us getting a shorter feedback cycle again, when cleaning redundant code resulting from applying the **Split or condition in if** refactoring that contains *TS2367 errors*.

 We only need to slightly modify the original **Split or condition in if** refactoring mechanics: